jgreener64/ProteinEnsembles.jl/README.md

 ## Reporting issues

-If you find any bugs in the software or have a comment or feature request, please open an issue on GitHub.
+If you find any bugs in the software or have a comment or feature request, please open an issue on GitHub or email Joe Greener (j.greener at ucl.ac.uk).

 ## Notes